Philosophy and Science of Social Justice

 - If you’d like to see Sally Haslanger in action, there are videos of her lectures in YouTube.
 The videos are long and not of excellent quality, however, and may not be very accessible.

 - The philosophy podcast The Partially Examined Life has an episode from 2012 about philosophy of race (with guest Lawrence Ware).
 Their discussion of DuBois and West makes contact in interesting ways with our topic of race and racial identity.
-Their discussion of Dr. King also serves as a nice segue to our discussion of Dr. King and Professor Bell.

 - See Stella Young’s talk about disability and “inspiration porn.”